 Major research areas include the use of functional and structural neuroimaging techniques to better understand the neurobiology supporting cognition and emotion in health and disease.

-Mission: Lead scientific research to enhance, preserve and restore the brain.
+Lead scientific research to enhance, protect and restore the brain.

 Typically, it can take 20 to 40 years for scientific research to become consumable solutions.
 At the Center for BrainHealth®, a multidisciplinary team of cognitive neuroscientists, clinicians, imaging specialists, biostatisticians, and neuroengineers work toward the common goal of translating research findings into relevant applications as quickly as possible.